War in Ukraine: Russian court fines TV protester amid outcry - NewsBreak

 On its Instagram account, McDonald’s Russia doesn’t peddle celebrity menu collaborations, clever cultural memes or corporate-branded swag, as does its counterpart in the United States.
 Mickey D’s in Russia takes a different approach to cultivating customer relationships: It gives them video walking tours of Moscow and St. Petersburg, inviting locals to better appreciate the architecture of the cities they call home.

+This is the moment a Russian airline pilot announces over the loudspeaker that the war in Ukraine is 'a crime' to a plane full of passengers on a flight to Turkey.
+The pilot, who has not yet been named, was flying for airline Pobeda, a subsidiary of Russian airline Aeroflot which recently suspended all its flights to the EU and the UK after the European bloc placed a blanket ban on Russian-owned aircraft entering its airspace.

 Never miss a story: Follow your favorite topics and authors to get a personalized email with the journalism that matters most to you.
-Even as the world condemned Russian President Vladimir Putin for his decision to invade Ukraine, the country still has allies elsewhere.
-Some of these allies are housing thousands of Russian troops.

-Ukrainian President Volodymyr Zelensky on Thursday issued a dire appeal for help as Russia's attacks across the country intensified.
-"The end of the world has arrived," Zelensky said during a televised news conference in Kyiv.
-He appealed to Western leaders who have resisted calls to set up a no-fly zone...

-SOURCES – Twitter, ukraine-segodnya-ua Written by Brian Wang, Nextbigfuture.com.
-Brian Wang is a Futurist Thought Leader and a popular Science blogger with 1 million readers per month.
-His blog Nextbigfuture.com is ranked #1 Science News Blog.
-It covers many disruptive technology and trends including Space, Robotics, Artificial Intelligence, Medicine, Anti-aging Biotechnology, and Nanotechnology.
+Russia’s “military operation” in Ukraine has proved to be a “success,” President Vladimir Putin asserted in an address to the nation on Wednesday.
+The situation on the ground doesn’t seem to agree.

 A UKRAINIAN mum has revealed her son is a Russian fighter pilot – and bombed her country before he was shot down.
 Tearful Elena Golovenskaya spoke of her horror that Major Aleksey Golovensky was attacking Ukraine, in a video released by Ukraine's military.
 She said Golovensky was shot down...